Cherry MX Red (MX1A) vs Cherry MX2A Red – Klassieke Linear vs Vernieuwde MX2A Linear

 • Total travel: 4.0 mm

-• Housing: MX2A housing with improved rails
+• Housing: MX2A with improved rail guidance

 • Stem: POM with tighter guidance

-• Lifespan: up to 100 million actuations
+• Lifespan: up to 100 million keystrokes

 3. Sound & Typing Feel

-Switch Sound Typing feel Ideal for
+Switch Sound Typing Feel Ideal For

 4. Community Impressions